Founded in 1998, the Karima al Marwaziyya Foundation (KMF) was set up by a group of volunteers based in High Wycombe with the aims of:

 - Allowing access to Islamic teaching, at a variety of levels for the benefit of the community.

-As the profile of the Karima al-Marwaziyya Foundation has increased in its stature and activities in the organisation formally gained charitable status with the Charity Commission in 2007.
-Currently the organisation has 10 members on the committee and a large group of teaching staff and community volunteers.
+As the profile of the Karima al-Marwaziyya Foundation has increased in its stature and activities, the organisation formally gained charitable status in 2007.
+Currently the organisation has 10 members on the committee each with a lead on specific area of the organisations work, a large group of teaching staff and community volunteers.

 - Our flagship projects are our supplementary schools.
-These not only provide students with a solid grounding in Islamic knowledge but also help develop their character and identity.
-The intended purpose of which is to develop conscious and socially responsibile young adults.
-The classes cater for approx 300 students between the ages of 4 to 16.
+These schools underpinned by safeguarding and personal welfare , provide students with a secure grounding in Islamic knowledge as well developing their character and British muslim identity.
+The intended purpose of which is to develop conscious and socially responsibile young adults who can play a part an active part in modern Britain.